samplchallenges/SAMPL7/physical_property/logP/logP_challenge_instructions.md

 Octanol may be found in the aqueous phase.
 The mole fraction of water in octanol was measured as 0.2705 ± 0.0028 at 25°C[6].

 We would like to note that compounds `SM35`, `SM36` and `SM37` are enantiopure and have a chiral center.
-All other compounds are not chiral.
+All other compounds are not chiral. **The files provided in this repository provided versions of these compounds with both specified and unspecified stereochemistry for these compounds** because we were not clear that they had been tested in enantiopure form.
+This was corrected on Oct.
+1, 2020.
+We retain the full set of files here for historical reasons, but predictions should use the files with specified chirality.

 - Fill one [`submission_template/logP_prediction_template.csv`](submission_template/logP_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.